AmrSoliman/assets-cdn/README.md

 Then run `composer update`

-Add `"ThrustDivision\AssetsCdn\AssetsCdnServiceProvider",` to the list of providers in `config/app.php`.
+Add `"AmrSoliman\AssetsCdn\AssetsCdnServiceProvider",` to the list of providers in `config/app.php`.

 Run `php artisan vendor:publish`